mth/yeti/doc/intro.rst

     java -classpath ../yeti.jar:../bt-test:. bttest

 It should again give the ``[true,false]`` test output.
-To verify, that the compiled module was realy used, you could try to omit the ``-cp`` option from compiler command line::
+To verify, that the compiled module was really used, you could try to omit the ``-cp`` option from compiler command line::

     java -jar ../yeti.jar -d . ../bttest.yeti